adaltas/node-csv/readme.md

 You can define a different order and even different columns in the read options and in the write options.
 If the `columns` is not defined in the write options, it will default to the one present in the read options.

-When working with fields, the `transform` method and the `data` events recieve their `data` parameter as an object instead of an array where the keys are the field names.
+When working with fields, the `transform` method and the `data` events receive their `data` parameter as an object instead of an array where the keys are the field names.

 	// node samples/column.js
 	var csv = require('csv');